The creator of Second Life has a lot to say about all these new 'metaverses'

 "The residents have to build the metaverse," says Oberwager.

-And that means they have to want to build the metaverse, but Rosedale wonders just how many people in the world actually want to interact through 3D avatars right now.
-Lots of kids do, in Minecraft and Roblox, but he doesn't think the average adult is comfortable inhabiting an animated avatar.
-That's especially true at work, where 3D worlds only complicate tasks that don't require them (perhaps it's telling that I met the guy who started Second Life over a regular video call).
+And that means they have to want to build the metaverse, but Rosedale wonders just how many people in the world actually want to interact through 3D avatars.
+Lots of kids do, in Minecraft and Roblox.
+I also pointed out the rising popularity of Vtubing.
+But Rosedale doesn't think the average adult has become comfortable inhabiting an animated avatar, and that's especially true at work, where 3D worlds only complicate tasks that don't require them (perhaps it's telling that I met the guy who started Second Life over a regular video call).
 It's a problem Rosedale says he was dismissive of earlier in his career, but has come to respect throughout the existence of Second Life, which has plateaued at around a million users.

 Above: Meta's vision of the metaverse.